awslabs/LISA/README.md

 #### Explanation of Key Fields for Creation Payload:

 - `modelId`: The unique identifier for the model.
+This is any name you would like it to be.
 - `modelName`: The name of the model as it appears in the system.
+For LISA-hosted models, this must be the S3 Key to your model artifacts, otherwise this is the LiteLLM-compatible reference to a SageMaker Endpoint or Bedrock Foundation Model.
+Note: Bedrock and SageMaker resources must exist in the same region as your LISA deployment.
+If your LISA installation is in us-east-1, then all SageMaker and Bedrock calls will also happen in us-east-1.
+   Configuration examples:
+  - LISA hosting: If your model artifacts are in `s3://${lisa_models_bucket}/path/to/model/weights`, then the `modelName` value here should be `path/to/model/weights`
+  - LiteLLM-only, Bedrock: If you want to use `amazon.titan-text-lite-v1`, your `modelName` value should be `bedrock/amazon.titan-text-lite-v1`
+  - LiteLLM-only, SageMaker: If you want to use a SageMaker Endpoint named `my-sm-endpoint`, then the `modelName` value should be `sagemaker/my-sm-endpoint`.
 - `modelType`: The type of model, such as text generation (textgen).
 - `streaming`: Whether the model supports streaming inference.
 - `instanceType`: The type of EC2 instance to be used (only applicable for ECS models).